Directory

 As a social and cultural historian, I am interested in gender, sexuality, and the American West.
 Much of my work focuses on questions of identity and memory.
 My first book Rodeo as Refuge, Rodeo as Rebellion (University Press of Kansas, 2020) looks at race- and group-specific rodeos in the United States, including Black, Indigenous, Hawaiian, and gay rodeo circuits.
 Rodeo’s ties to the past allow people to connect to it in a way that is deeply personal and to see it as culturally and historically relevant.
 Because of this, race- and group-specific rodeos not only have continued far beyond the time of segregation, but have become even more relevant for the communities that support them.

-My next book project, under contract with the University of Washington Press, is co-authored with Rebecca Scofield at the University of Idaho.
-This work examines the gay rodeo circuit more specifically.
-Participants in gay rodeo created a different queer sexual subculture that straddled the urban and rural.
-Gay rodeo also has been an arena filled with tensions between offering an inclusive environment (for men and women, for trans and cis competitors, and more) and one that still was created by gay men for gay men.
+My second book, co-authored with Rebecca Scofield at the University of Idaho, dived more deeply into gay rodeo.
+Slapping Leather: Queer Cowfolx at the Gay Rodeo (University of Washington Press, 2023) shows how gay rodeo has been an arena filled with tensions between offering an inclusive environment (for men and women, for trans and cis competitors, and more) and one that still was created by gay men for gay men.
 Topics examined include hypermasculinity, sex and AIDS, drag queens and camp events, political and consumer power, and the position of women within this setting.

-As a public historian, I am interested in promoting using local history as a teaching tool for facilitating student engagement, and I publish on profession-based learning project design with a focus on undergraduate students working collaboratively on projects with community partners.
+As a public historian, I work with students to promote their learning and provide real-world experiences and projects for them.
 I have led oral history projects to gather the stories of long-time Northwest employees, military veterans on campus, and Nodaway County farmers.
 These oral histories are housed at the Northwest University Archives and at the Nodaway County Historical Society.
 I have also worked with students to prepare National Register nominations, document local historic cemeteries, research and design museum exhibits, and create various websites and digital history projects that document local histories.

 Scholarly Activity